ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.

-Sort Keys (range key) -
+Sort Keys (range key) - The table can be sorted as well.. and it should be.

 Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

 * Secondary Local Indexes - same partition key with different sort key defined at table creation ONLY( has the same hash key as the table, but a different range key); consumes tables defined read capacity.

-* Global Secondary Indexes - uses a different partition key and a different sort key (the partition and sort key ~can~ be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
+* Global Secondary Indexes - uses a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
 Global indexes have completely different read/write capacity units.

 ## Read capacity unit estimation
 Formula -> (size per item KB rounded up to nearest mulitple of 4 /4) * read per sec = strongly consistent read; divide by 2 if eventually consistent.

-If you exceed provisioned throughput you receive a 400 HTTP status code - `ProvisionedThroughputExceededException`
+If you exceed provisioned throughput, you receive a 400 HTTP status code - `ProvisionedThroughputExceededException`

 ### Example read capacity problem #1